aws-samples/mlops-pipeline-prestodb/blog_post.md

     response_str
     ```

-    We have now seen an end to end process of our solution, from
+    We have now seen an end-to-end process of our solution, from
-    fetching data by connecting to a Presto Server on an EC2 instance,
+    fetching data by connecting to a PrestoDB instance, followed by
-    followed by training, evaluating, registering the model.
-We then
+    training, evaluating, registering the model.
+We then approved the
-    approved the latest registered model from our training pipeline
+    latest registered model from our training pipeline solution and ran
-    solution and ran batch inference against batch data stored in S3.
-We
+    batch inference against batch data stored in S3.
+Furthermore, we
     finally deployed the latest approved model as a real time SageMaker
     endpoint to run inferences against.
 Take a look at the results
     below.